Scripts Tutorial

 proc my_greet_proc {bufferId bufferName nick} {

-msg $bufferName "Hello $nick from dynamic menu (buffer $bufferName / $bufferId)"
+::rete::msg $bufferName "Hello $nick from dynamic menu (buffer $bufferName / $bufferId)"

 }